Rio Tinto has unveiled the largest Fancy Red diamond in the history of its annual diamond tender, during a world exclusive preview in New York.

 Unprecedented in size, colour and clarity, The Argyle Everglow™ has been assessed by the Gemological Institute of America (GIA) as a notable diamond with a grade of Fancy Red VS2.

-In the 33-year history of the Argyle Pink Diamonds Tender there have been less than 20 carats of Fancy Red certified diamonds sold.
+In the 33-year history of the tender there have been less than 20 carats of Fancy Red certified diamonds sold.

-The 2017 Argyle Pink Diamonds Tender is named ‘Custodians of Rare Beauty’ in honour of its rich provenance and honourable pedigree.
+The 2017 tender is named ‘Custodians of Rare Beauty’ in honour of its rich provenance and honourable pedigree.
 The 58 diamonds in the Tender weigh a total of 49.39 carats – including four Fancy Red diamonds, four Purplish Red diamonds, two Violet diamonds, and one Blue diamond.

 The collection comprises five “hero” diamonds selected for their unique beauty and named to ensure there is a permanent record of their contribution to the history of the world’s most important diamonds.